SilverIce/JContainers/README.md

 - Have associative containers
 - Be able to load or save a data into a file

-### A solution
+### Solution

 Since there is no source code of the Papyrus virtual machine, it is tricky and no easy to extend the existing Papyrus Array type or add new data structure type.
 Thus JContainers implements it's own data structures, garbage collector and other infernal stuff from scratch.
 Features offered:

-- Data structures: arrays and associative containers (a.k.a. dictionaries)
+- Data structures: arrays and associative containers (a.k.a. maps or dictionaries)
 - Import and export data to and from JSON files
 - Embedded, lightweight scripting - [Lua](https://www.lua.org/)
 - Interaction with JContainers via C++ interface.